Dan1905/Banking-app/README.md

 ### Kafka

-The compose file advertises Kafka at `PLAINTEXT://localhost:9092`.
+The compose file advertises Kafka for local host clients on `PLAINTEXT_HOST://localhost:29092`.

-- If you run services on your machine, use `localhost:9092`.
+- If you run services on your machine, use `localhost:29092`.
 - If you run services in Docker on the same network, use `kafka:9092`.

+### Internal service token

+Internal service-to-service endpoints use the `X-Internal-Token` header.

+- `transaction-service` calls internal endpoints on `account-service` and `auth-service`.
+- Services validate the token against `internal.api-token`.
+- Invalid internal tokens return `403 Forbidden`.

 ### MySQL